The pandemic continues to cause unprecedented disruption across industries worldwide.

 Get detailed insights regarding the impact of COVID-19 on the market.

-The global wearable patch market exhibited strong growth during 2015-2020.
-Looking forward, IMARC Group expects the market to grow at a CAGR of around 15% during 2021-2026.
+The global wearable patch market size reached US$ 10.4 Billion in 2021.
+Looking forward, IMARC Group expects the market to reach US$ 17.9 Billion by 2027, exhibiting a growth rate (CAGR) of 9.7% during 2022-2027.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use sectors.
 These insights are included in the report as a major market contributor.